Sato-Isolated/DofusHuntHelper/README.md

 ## Roadmap
 - 📚 **Attempt at OCR-based automation** : Experiment to extract treasure hunt clues directly from the screen.
-- 🛠️ **Usage without Arduino** : Add an option to operate without an Arduino connection, using only keyboard/mouse interactions.
+- 🛠️ **Usage without Arduino** (completed) : Added an option to operate without an Arduino connection, using only keyboard/mouse interactions.
 - 💻 **Improving the graphical interface** : Create a more intuitive and user-friendly interface.
 - 🔌 **Automatic serial port management** : Detect and automatically configure the serial port used by the Arduino.
 </details>